sks38317/gpt-cache-optimization/README.md

 ## Author

-Seok Hee-sung (age 18), South Korea
+Seok Hee-sung, South Korea
-> Developed during CSAT (university entrance) exam prep.

 ---

 ## Additional Notes

 This report was referenced in official support correspondence with OpenAI and was based on actual system behavior during a real user session.

+---

+_This README links to individual markdown files documenting the experiment, trigger system, logs, and feedback._